This post is in reverse chronological order. Please scroll down to read the beginning.

 A defense lawyer says Hernandez is schizophrenic and bipolar and his admission was false.

-UPDATE: Pedro Hernandez, 51, of Maple Shade, N.J. , was arrested last week after the NYPD said he gave a lengthy confession that he was responsible for killing Etan Patz.
+UPDATE: Pedro Hernandez, 51, of Maple Shade, N.J. , was arrested last week after the NYPD said he gave a 6-hour conversation that led to a confession that he was responsible for killing Etan Patz.
+A tip came in from Jose Lopez, Pedro’s brother-in-law.

 UPDATE: April 22, 2012, Law enforcement have ended their digging at the scene after “nothing conclusive was found” from a four-day excavation.